Shopify/polaris/src/components/Card/README.md

   - panel
   - card with call to action in the footer
   - card with call to action in the heading
+  - card with call to action in a section
   - card with button in the footer
   - card with button in the heading
   - card with multiple sections